nareddyt/traced_cache_manager/README.md

 One popular unsupported widget is [`cached_network_image`](https://pub.dev/packages/cached_network_image), a flutter library to show images from the internet and keep them in the cache directory.
-Under the hood, this widget uses [`flutter_cache_manager`](https://pub.dev/packages/flutter_cache_manager) library to download and cache files in the cache directory of the app.
-When a cache miss occurs, the network request made to download the file is not automatically traced.
+Under the hood, this widget uses [`flutter_cache_manager`](https://pub.dev/packages/flutter_cache_manager) to download and cache files in the cache directory of the app.
+When a cache miss occurs, the network request to download the file is not automatically traced with Firebase Performance flutter plugin.

-This package (traced_cache_manager) provides a custom CacheManager implementation that automatically traces network requests and publishes them to Firebase Performance Monitoring.
+This package (`traced_cache_manager`) provides a custom Cache Manager implementation that automatically traces network requests and publishes them to Firebase Performance Monitoring.
 It can be used with [`cached_network_image`](https://pub.dev/packages/cached_network_image) to automatically trace network requests when downloading images from the internet.